Shop now & save up to 80% on medication

 Side Effects and Safety

-• Injection site reactions: redness, swelling, or irritation
+• Injection site issues: redness, swelling, itching

 Drug Interactions and Cautions